1967 Pacific hurricane season: Hurricane Katrina

 The first storm to make landfall, Katrina formed on August 30.
 It became the third hurricane of the season 30 hours after it was named.
 The night that Katrina became a hurricane, it made landfall on the Baja Peninsula with winds of 85 mi per hour.
 It emerged soon after and paralleled the peninsula until making landfall at the head of the Bay of California.
 It rapidly weakened to a tropical depression and dissipated over Arizona.

 In Mexico, Katrina caused significant damage to parts of San Felipe.
-A total of 2500 people were left homeless and 60 ships were sunk.
-At least one person was killed.
+A total of 2,500 people were left homeless and 60 ships were sunk.
+Five people were killed in Mexico.

 Hurricane Lily

 On September 5, a tropical storm formed and was named Lily.
 Lily became the season's fourth hurricane on the night of September 6.
 It slightly weakened to have winds of 75 mi per hour and stayed this way for 30 hours.
 It weakened to a tropical storm and dissipated as a tropical cyclone on the 11th, though its surface circulation continued drifting westward near the 30th parallel north and remained identifiable on weather satellite images through the 20th.